 Additive Manufacturing

-Additive Manufacturing, or metals 3D printing, has been around for some time.
-Most people think of small tabletop plastic printers that are used for prototyping applications.
-But only recently has additive manufacturing become a viable and scalable manufacturing technology.
-And now that it is finding a place in full scale manufacturing, the technology is growing and expanding rapidly.
-Currently, additive manufacturing involving metals covers eight different approaches which can be broken down into 16 discrete applied technologies.
+When it comes to additive manufacturing, most people think of small tabletop plastic printers that are used for prototyping applications.
+Only recently has additive manufacturing become a viable and scalable technology available for large scale manufacturing.
+Now that it is finding a place in industry, the technology is growing and expanding rapidly.
+Currently, additive manufacturing involving metals covers eight different approaches which can be broken down into sixteen discrete applied technologies.
 Before industry can take full advantage of these opportunities, someone must evaluate where 3D printing is able to reliably replace or enhance existing manufacturing processes.
-At the OMIC R&D Additive Innovation Center, we will de-risk the choice of technology for manufacturers, help them identify the best technology to meet their production needs and qualifications.
-We have already conducted successful research in using additive manufacturing methods to develop rapid tooling.
+At the OMIC R&D Additive Innovation Center, we de-risk the choice of equipment for manufacturers and help them identify the best technology to meet their production needs and qualifications.

 Researchers